adamidi/form-validator/README.md

 ### The "validator" attribute ###

 The way the plugin identifies which fields should be validated by which validator, is by using its own custom attribute.
-So for the validation of an input, you have to include the "validator" attribute adding as value the name of the validator :
+So, just include the "validator" attribute adding as value the name of the validator :

 ```html
 <input type="text" validator="required">